 (in DKK million) SII Local GAAP

-Financial liabilities other than debts owed to credit institutions 0,5 0,5
+Financial liabilities other than debts owed to credit institutions 0,3 0,3

-Deferred tax liabilities 33,7 11,5
+Deferred tax liabilities 31,4 6,5

-Insurance & Intermediaries 23,6 24,1
+Insurance & Intermediaries 21,5 22,0

-Reinsurance payables 0,4 0,3
+Reinsurance payables 0,3 0,3

-Payables (trade, not insurance) 45,2 44,4
+Payables (trade, not insurance) 40,3 42,2

-Total Other Liabilities 103,3 80,8
+Total Other Liabilities 93,8 71,3

-The following other liabilities were not held by ERV Nordic as of December 31st, 2023:
+The following other liabilities were not held by ERV Nordic as of December 31st, 2024:

 - Contingent liabilities,

 - Provisions other than technical provisions,

 - Pension benefit obligations,

-- Deposits from reinsurers,
+- · Deposits from reinsurers,

 - Derivatives,

 - Debts owed to credit institutions, and

 - Subordinated liabilities.

-Financial liabilities other than debts owed to credit institutions cost using the effective interest method and is presented as part of the amount shown under "Financial liabilities other than debts owed to credit institutions" within Liabilities.
-It is re-measured when there is a change in future lease payments, with an adjustment made to the carrying amount of the corresponding ROU asset.
+Financial liabilities other than debts owed to credit institutions effective interest method and is presented as part of the amount shown under "Financial liabilities other than debts owed to credit institutions" within Liabilities.
+It is remeasured when there is a change in future lease payments, with an adjustment made to the carrying amount of the corresponding ROU asset.

 These financial liabilities consist of lease liabilities, which are measured at the present value of the lease payments that are not yet paid, discounted using the rate implicit in the lease.
 If this rate cannot be determined, the company uses its incremental borrowing rate.
-Subsequently, the lease liability is measured at amortized
+Subsequently, the lease liability is measured at amortized cost using the